SigmanGroup/Get_Properties/README.md

 This work is developed by Brittany C. Haas and Melissa A. Hardy.
 Portions are adapted from code by David B. Vogt and Jordan P. Liles.

 ## Citing Get Properties
-Please reference the DOI of our Zenodo repository with:
+Please reference our Zenodo repository with:

 Haas, B. C., Hardy, M. A. SigmanGroup/Get_Properties: Get_Properties_v1.0.3 (v1.0.3). *Zenodo* **2024**.
 DOI: [10.5281/zenodo.10651727](https://doi.org/10.5281/zenodo.10651727)